-With call center industry turnover at about 29 percent, delivering an outstanding customer experience is almost impossible.
-Agents at traditional brick-and-mortar call centers often feel powerless to help customers because they work in environments where their resources are siloed, out-of-date, or don’t enable them to treat customers the way they expect to be treated.
+With contact center industry turnover at about 29 percent, delivering an outstanding customer experience is almost impossible.
+Agents at traditional brick-and-mortar contact centers often feel powerless to help customers because they work in environments where their resources are siloed, out-of-date, or don’t enable them to treat customers the way they expect to be treated.

 Joshua Feast, founder of Cogito, put it this way in a blog on Customer Think: “Call center agents become disengaged over time and often feel powerless to help customers.
 They fail to build the kind of strong rapport with customers that will ultimately provide a more rewarding experience for the customer and the agent alike.
 The tools agents have available to them help them capture data and remain compliant but do not actually help them improve their speaking behavior with customers.” [emphasis added]

 Feast continued, “As a result, customers feel that they are speaking with someone who is apathetic to their needs.
 Agents often dread speaking with customers because they know that frustrated customers will treat them as obstacles rather than as enablers.”

 Mobile and self-service options mean customers have more ways than ever to get the service they’re seeking, and much of this is automated.
 Yet when customers do need to connect to a real person, such as a customer service phone agent, it’s not unusual to hit a dead end.

 That’s because traditional contact center training is often rushed or slowed to meet the lowest common denominator in a physical classroom, rather than self-paced to maximize both speed and knowledge transfer.
 As a result of this training deficiency, customers often bring tough question to agents who just aren’t equipped to handle deeper issues.